Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 * NOD: Gave a necromancer robe from RV's Necromancers Robes

 **Dhaunayne Aundae**
-* NOD: gave a robe from DNO
+* NOD: gave a robe from hilgya the seamstress
 * TODO: mwse circlet

 **dilami androm**